PNCA Organizes Puppet Show Tomorrow - UrduPoint

 PNCA Organizes Puppet Show Tomorrow

-ISLAMABAD, Mar 4 (UrduPoint / Pakistan Point News - 4th Mar, 2022 ) :Pakistan National Council of the Arts (PNCA) on Saturday showcased a Puppet Show aimed at entertaining the audience along with family and friends.
+ISLAMABAD, Mar 6 (UrduPoint / Pakistan Point News - 6th Mar, 2022 ) :Pakistan National Council of the Arts (PNCA) on Monday will showcase a Puppet Show aimed at entertaining the audience along with family and friends.

 The show featured folk dances, stories, theme-based speeches, and skits for children and adults the colorful puppet show revolved around current issues including gender disparity, contrariety in education, and environmental challenges and there will be an exclusive show for kids as well, which ensured infotainment according to the theme.